Lviv Today: Witnessing History in a Resilient City

 Visiting Lviv today requires accepting the realities of life in a wartime society.
 While cafes remain open and streets are lively, travellers must be prepared for air raid sirens and sporadic alarms.

 Infrastructure challenges, such as scheduled blackouts, are part of the routine.
 The city adapts with impressive speed, yet these interruptions serve as reminders of the ongoing conflict.
-We have prepared a comprehensive guide on how to prepare and behave in alarm situations.
+We have prepared a comprehensive guide on how to be ready for any alarm situations.

 Perhaps the most moving aspect is witnessing the profound respect paid to defenders.
 You may encounter soldier burials—solemn moments that bring passersby to a halt.